frappe/erpnext/erpnext/docs/user/manual/en/setting-up/users-and-permissions/adding-users.md

 ### 3. Setting Roles

 After saving, you will see a list of roles and a checkbox next to it.
-Just check the roles you want the the user to have and save the document.
+Just check the roles you want the user to have and save the document.
 To click on what permissions translate into roles, click on the role name.

 <img class="screenshot" src="{{docs_base_url}}/assets/img/setup/users/user-2.png" alt="User Roles">